DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 communications did not diminish in corresponding fashion; instead it grew in importance as a matter for policy and politics.

-The second formative change underway over this period was the liberalization of the telecommunications industry, framed by a new, competitive, regulatory model, the incremental sale of Telstra from 1997 onwards, and the subsequent planning and establishment of the NBN.
+The second formative change under way over this period was the liberalization of the telecommunications industry, framed by a new, competitive, regulatory model, the incremental sale of Telstra from 1997 onwards, and the subsequent planning and establishment of the National Broadband Network (NBN).
 This is not the place for a full review of this history, but we should briefly focus on two turn-of-the-century policy imperatives: the Telstra sale, and the creation of a competitive market for telecommunications.